PERL: Pinyin Enhanced Rephrasing Language Model for Chinese ASR N-best Error Correction: Results

 We utilize the ChineseHP \cite{tang_pinyin_2024} dataset for Aishell-1 and perform our own ASR on distil-whisper\cite{BELLE}.
 Table \ref{tab:cer_results} shows the N-best ASR correction result, where CER represents the average character error rate, and CERR represents the percentage decrease in the average character error rate. $o_{cp}$ represents the best character combination oracle and $o_{nb}$ represents the best selection oracle.

 Under our experimental framework, the baseline model exhibited relatively high CER in the law, medical, and official document domains of the DoAD dataset compared to Aishell-1, highlighting the challenge posed to our model.
 Empirical results show that PERL substantially reduces CER across all datasets, achieving a 29.1\% reduction on Aishell-1 and around 70\% across different domains on DoAD.
-Notably, the improvement on DoAD even surpasses the Oracle Chinese character selection.
-This gain can be attributed to PERL’s ability to explore a broader semantic space and leverage contextual dependencies, which is particularly effective when the beam search for DoAD produces low-quality hypotheses, demonstrating the robustness of our proposed framework.
+Notably, the improvement on DoAD can outperform a character-level oracle that is restricted to selecting characters appearing in the N-best list, suggesting PERL benefits from contextual rephrasing beyond per-position selection.
+This gain can be attributed to the ability of PERL to explore a broader semantic space and take advantage of contextual dependencies, which is particularly effective when the DoAD beam search produces low-quality hypotheses, demonstrating the robustness of our proposed framework.

-In contrast, LLMs perform worse than PERL on DoAD.
-We attribute this to the inherent limitations of generative models when handling tasks with length constraints, where noisy inputs often mislead them into producing erroneous outputs.
+In contrast, LLMs perform worse than PERL in DoAD.
+We attribute this to the inherent limitations of generative models when handling tasks with length constraints, where noisy inputs often mislead them into producing erroneous output.